hiibolt/niu-metis-documentation/src/chapter_1.md

 # 1. Introduction
 Welcome!
 This book serves as an all-in-one crash course in utilizing Metis.

 It aims to allow anyone from any discipline, regardless of Linux experience, to get started.
-As such, no knowledge of any language is required to follow any example, as the focus of the examples is instead to help you understand Metis.
+As such, no knowledge of any language is required to follow any example, as the focus of the examples are instead to help you understand Metis.

 On top of this, should a step confuse you, the final product of every project example in this book can also be found in this book's [repository](https://github.com/hiibolt/niu-metis-documentation/tree/main/projects).